MaxLikesMath/DeepLearningImplementations/README.md

 	DeXpression- Implementation of the DeXpression paper: https://arxiv.org/abs/1509.05371

-	Scout Net- A network architecture based off of DeXpression that utilizes highway convolutional layers.
+	Scout Net- A network architecture based off of DeXpression that utilizes highway convolutional layers to classify facial expressions from the CK+ dataset.

 	IMDB Highway- A network for sentiment analysis that uses 1-d convolutional highway layers.

+	GRU Cart- A network that utilizes gated recurrent units to achieve a pretty much constant score of 200 that trains in about 3 seconds.